|Description of the horizontal initiative

 - expand broadband networks in Canada.

-All CSIF projects are selected under the authority of the Minister of Infrastructure, Communities and Intergovernmental Affairs, and Minister of the Economic Development Agency of Canada for the Regions of Quebec.
+All CSIF projects are selected under the authority of the Minister of Infrastructure, Communities and Intergovernmental Affairs.
 Prior to selecting projects, the Minister consults other Ministers who have an interest in the region or in the substantive project area.
-After project selection, Treasury Board approval is sought for each contribution.
-At the same time, incremental operating funds required for project oversight and management by the implementing departments/agencies are identified and sought in the Treasury Board submission.
+After project selection, Treasury Board approval is sought for each project contribution.
+At the same time, incremental operating funds required for project oversight and management by the implementing departments/agencies are identified in the Treasury Board submission.

 The fund is delivered in partnership involving primarily three sets of key collaborators:

 - Infrastructure Canada: As the coordinating and funding agent for the contribution, Infrastructure Canada is responsible for project review, selection, approval, public announcements, environmental assessment in some cases, and program evaluation.
 It leads the negotiation of contribution agreements with each of the funding recipients, except for transportation projects where Transport Canada is the lead.
 Infrastructure Canada (or Transport Canada, for transportation projects) develops, in coordination with the implementing department/agency, the submission to Treasury Board for the approval of funds.
 Infrastructure Canada is also responsible for the overall management of program funding, for seeking appropriation of funds from Parliament through Contribution Votes and for transferring funds to the federal delivery partners.
-Over the past two years, Infrastructure Canada has taken over responsibility for the management of agreements for most projects.
+To monitor activities and milestones throughout the project life cycle, an Infrastructure Canada representative will usually sit on the project's Agreement Steering Committee.

 - A federal delivery partner: Infrastructure Canada's relationship with each federal delivery partner varies with the capacity and the complexity of the project.
-Infrastructure Canada has repatriated projects from most delivery partners and at this point, only Transport Canada and Atlantic Canada Opportunities Agency (ACOA) are responsible for actively managing contribution agreements on Infrastructure Canada's behalf.
-A Memoranda of Understanding govern the relationship between Infrastructure Canada, Transport Canada and ACOA for the implementation of CSIF projects.
-TC and ACOA support the implementation of CSIF projects in a manner that upholds federal due diligence in such areas as overseeing the implementation of mitigation measures identified in the environmental assessment, assessing the eligibility and reasonability of project costs, providing information pertaining to cash flow and budget, approving claims, making payments, and conducting audits and evaluation of projects.
-TC and ACOA serve as the federal co-chair of the project's Agreement Steering Committee and also ensure adherence to information management requirements, including the use of the Shared Information Management System for Infrastructure, which is used to capture, monitor and report on project information.
-TC and ACOA also provide communication support.
+Umbrella Memoranda of Understanding govern the relationship between Infrastructure Canada and each federal delivery partner for the implementation of CSIF projects.
+Responsibilities may however also be negotiated specifically for each project.
+The federal delivery partner may provide technical assistance in the analysis of the business case, determining the costs and benefits to be realized, and providing advice on the development of the contribution agreement and Treasury Board submission.
+Except for broadband projects where Infrastructure Canada retains all responsibilities for the implementation of the project, the federal delivery partner will support implementation of CSIF projects in a manner that upholds federal due diligence in such areas as overseeing the implementation of mitigation measures identified in the environmental assessment, assessing the eligibility and reasonability of project costs, providing information pertaining to cash flow and budget, approving claims, making payments, and conducting audits and evaluation of projects.
+The federal delivery partner normally serves as the federal co-chair of the project's Agreement Steering Committee.
+The federal delivery partner also ensures adherence to information management requirements, including the use of the Shared Information Management System for Infrastructure, which captures, monitors and reports on project information.
+The federal delivery partner also provides communication support.

 - The funding recipient: The recipient may be a provincial, territorial, or local government, a private partner, a non-government organization, or a combination thereof.
 Once the project has been selected, Infrastructure Canada or Transport Canada leads the negotiations to develop a contribution agreement.
 The funding recipient is responsible for ensuring that the project is completed as per the Terms and Conditions of the Contribution Agreement.